Can You File Bankruptcy with Money in the Bank?

 If you have money in the bank, it may affect your eligibility for Chapter 7 bankruptcy.
 The means test takes into account your income, expenses, and assets, including the funds in your bank account.

-Related Article: Is Fidelity Bank Safe?
+Related Article: Is Brian Banks Married?

 Consulting a Bankruptcy Attorney